Enjoying a Campfire

 Choosing a Campfire Location

 Before you can sit back and enjoy the warmth, you must choose a proper location for your campfire.
 An incorrect location can cause dire consequences, such as wildfires, damaged possessions or personal injury.
-If there are no fire restrictions or bans for the local area, look for a designated fire pit or a clearing at least 10 feet away from trees, buildings, or other flammable objects.
+If there are no fire restrictions or fire bans for the local area, look for an existing fire ring or a clearing at least 10 feet away from trees, buildings, or other flammable objects.
 The campfire area should also be dry.
-Try not to set up campfires on a windy day as stray embers can effortlessly start a wildfire.
-Once you have found a suitable location, it’s time to gather your fuel for your camp fire.
+Try not to set up campfires on a windy day, as stray embers can effortlessly start a wildfire.
+Once you have found a suitable location, it’s time to gather your fuel for your campfire.

 What Do You Need to Build a Campfire

 To build a campfire, you need three basic things: fuel, oxygen, and heatGathering a fuel source is the first step in fire building.
 And, choosing the right type of wood makes campfire building that much easier.
-Opt for dry, seasoned wood, which burns readily and produces less smoke.
+Opt for dry material and seasoned wood, which burns readily and produces less smoke.

 You can bring seasoned wood from home, but make a point to properly store it in a dry place before heading out on your camping trip.
 And, just as a precaution, make sure you check the jurisdiction’s regulations, as there may be some rules on transporting wood from home.